 There are exclusive designer salons offering true couture customization and discount bridal warehouses that offer dresses off the rack, as well as many places in between.
 Determine where to go based on your budget and your preference of style.

 There is no point in going to a salon that starts in the thousands when you have only afford hundreds.
-You will just be wasting n time and raising false hopes.
-S
+You will just be wasting both their time and your own, and fall into raising false hopes.

 Many bridal salons require you to make an appointment to meet with your "bridal consultant" who is supposed to provide you with personal attention and to make certain you do not merely browse.
 It is advisable not to make this a solo trip.
 Bring along your mother if she’s picking up the tab for the dress, as she would want to approve what she pays for.
 If you are choosing the dress without parental guidance, then you can take a friend with good taste and enough honesty to tell you that “yes, that dress does make your hips look wide” when you ask her.
 As too many cooks spoil the broth, don’t take along too many women, as hearing so many different opinions can prove confusing.